itaysnir/itaysnir.github.io/_posts/2024-04-26-pwncollege-sandboxing.md

 My original idea was different - place `cat` binary within the home directory, and mount the home directory within the container.
 Using the shellcode, change the owner, group and suid permissions of the `cat` binary, so that we would be able to read the flag regulary with it!

-Indeed, the following exploit does changes `/home/hacker/cat` into root's suid binary. \
+Indeed, the following exploit does changes `/home/hacker/cat` into root's suid binary.
+Note that the challenge sets the sent mount as a read-only mount within the container. \
-Note that the challenge sets the sent mount as a read-only mount within the container.
-Hence, it doesn't allows changing permission bits, owners, and any attribute of any file by default. \
+Hence, it doesn't allow changing permission bits, owners, and any other attributes of any file by default. \
 By manually calling `mount("/data", "/data", "tmpfs", MS_REMOUNT|MS_BIND, 0)` within the shellcode, I've remounted the home directory mount within the container, now as writeable filesystem.

 The 4th argument value stands for `0x1020` and found via `strace -X raw`. \